2021 Stanley Cup playoffs: Canada

+United States

 This marked the final postseason under NBC Sports' 10-year contract for American television rights to the NHL.
 All national coverage of games were aired on either NBCSN, the NBC broadcast network, NHL Network, USA Network, or CNBC.
 During the first round, excluding games exclusively broadcast on NBC, the regional rights holders of each participating U.S. team produced local telecasts of their respective games.
+Peacock, NBC's streaming service, streamed all remaining games of the Stanley Cup playoffs starting on June 14.